About this course

 - Explore the latest developments in the field with student-led sessions, seminars and workshops

-- Prepare for competitive jobs in pharmaceutical, chemical, phytochemical and biotechnology companies
+- Prepare for competitive jobs in pharmaceutical, chemical, food and cosmetic companies

-The Natural Products Discovery MSc focuses on the extraction, isolation and identification of natural products for use in modern medicine.
-One of just a handful of courses in the UK, this Masters is taught by leading experts in the field.
+The Natural Products Discovery MSc focuses on the extraction, isolation and identification of natural products for use in modern medicines, nutraceuticals and cosmeceuticals.
+One of just a handful of courses of this type in the world, this masters is taught by leading experts in the field.

 This is a very practical based programme and you will have access to state-of-the-art instruments including: 300 and 600 MHz NMR, UV, IR, HPLC, UPLC, GC-MS and LC-MS, X-Ray crystallography, analytical and preparative HPLCs with various detectors, microscopy suits and several in vitro and ex vivo bioassay facilities.